 - Mini-training course

 The key is to promote this offer everywhere and to make sure it matches your audience.
-You can use Canva to create a pretty document, especially if you are writing a tip sheet.
+You can use Canva – a free, easy to use web-based design tool, to create a pretty graphic, especially if you are writing a tip sheet.

 Another idea is to run a niche-related giveaway and make your email subscription the mandatory entry.